 42% of consumers are annoyed when content or communication isn’t personalised. – CMO by Adobe

-More than 50% of consumers are willing to share information on products they like in order to get personalised discounts. – Retail TouchPoints
+More than 50% of consumers are willing to share information on products they like to get personalised discounts. – Retail TouchPoints

 90% of consumers are willing to share personal behavioural data with companies for a cheaper and easier experience. – SmarterHQ